 The Expedition is the second-largest SUV in Ford's model range, with the massive Expedition EL being the biggest.

 Inside, the Expedition boasts a sizable and comfortable cabin, although some of the materials feel a bit low-rent.
-Cargo space is a healthy 18.6 cubic feet, increasing to 55 cubic feet with the 3rd row seats folded.
+Cargo space is 18.6 cubic feet, increasing to 55.0 cubic feet with the 3rd row seats folded and 108.3 cubes with only the first row seats upright.
 The interior's party trick is an available first-in-class PowerFold third-row seat and class-exclusive second-row CenterSlide that combine to allow interior space to be configured as needed quickly and painlessly.
 Without the option, the seat also folds into the floor, though manually.

 The Expedition is available in XL, XLT, Limited and King Ranch trim levels.